Superman: The Animated Series: Home media

-Superman The Last Son Of Krypton compiling the first 3 episodes of the series was released on February 3, 2004 on DVD.
+A DVD titled Superman: The Last Son Of Krypton, compiling the first 3 episodes of the series was released on February 3, 2004.
 Much like Batman: The Animated Series and other Warner Bros. cartoons adapted from popular DC Comic books, Superman: The Animated Series was released on DVD January 25, 2005, though it did not receive the same disc transfer as Batman did (the second disc of each volume was given the Side A/B treatment).
 The DVDs present the series' episodes in their airing order along with special features.
 Volume Two was released on December 6, 2005, and Volume Three was released on June 20, 2006.
 On November 24, 2009, Warner Home Video released Superman: The Complete Animated Series, a 7-disc boxed set that includes all 54 episodes of the series as well as extensive bonus features.
-On October 26, 2021 Warner Bros.
+On October 26, 2021, Warner Bros.
 Home Entertainment released Superman: The Complete Animated Series on Blu-ray, also including all 54 episodes and bonus materials.

 A direct-to-DVD feature, Superman: Brainiac Attacks was released in 2006, although it is not considered to be part of DCAU continuity, despite featuring the same character designs as Superman: The Animated Series, as well as both Tim Daly and Dana Delany reprising their voice roles as Superman and Lois Lane, respectively.